 Over the past few decades, Vietnam has moved from a centrally-based economy to one with significant market features.
 During this period, the economy has experienced rapid growth, driven primarily by the manufacturing and agriculture sectors.
 Today, Vietnam is widely regarded as an attractive place to invest.
 This in-brief provides a snapshot of some of the key aspects of employment law in Vietnam.

-Our Hong Kong office was opened to meet a growing demand from many of our clients for coordinated employment and immigration/global mobility support across the Asia Pacific region (including Vietnam).
+Our Hong Kong office coordinates employment and immigration/global mobility support across the Asia Pacific region (including Vietnam).
 This publication provides general guidance only: expert advice should be sought in relation to particular circumstances.
 Our Hong Kong office can source Vietnamese advice through its links with local firms in Vietnam.